We know hosting a homecoming can be complicated, but our customizable features and tools will ensure it is a memorable success. Read more…

 “The per-registration fee can be paid either by the event organizer or the attendee.
 If it is to be paid by the organizer, the fee is subtracted from the ticket price when your account is reconciled.
 If it is to be paid by the attendee it is added onto the ticket price.
 Some companies allow you to choose which approach you prefer, while others provide only one option.
 Some allow you to split the charge between the attendee and the organizer as you wish, for example, 50% paid by each.”

-Often times, when an event company charges based on a per attendee price, the event organizer is able to choose to pass these fees along or absorb them.
+Oftentimes, when an event company charges based on a per attendee price, the event organizer is able to choose to pass these fees along or absorb them.
 For example, if you are selling a $10 ticket, you may incur something like $1 + 1% per registration by the software company which would equal a $1.10 fee.
 You may also incur processing fees for card transactions, for more details, check out this article.
 With an online ticketing company like Brushfire, and several others, you will have 3 options:

-Through absorbing the fee your attendees may feel as if they are paying less for their ticket, they definitely will not be complaining about a fee!
+By absorbing the fee your attendees may feel as if they are paying less for their ticket, they definitely will not be complaining about a fee!
 One of the pros is that your attendees will be paying your advertised price, and not a penny more, with no surprise on the registration page.
 Of course, the obvious con is that you will end up footing the bill yourself.

 The pro of passing the fees to your attendees is that you can run your entire event registration without paying a single penny out of pocket.
-Since your attendees will be paying the fee, registration and processing costs will not need to be a part of your event budget.
+Since your attendees will be paying the fee, registration, and processing costs will not need to be a part of your event budget.
 The con: your attendees may feel as if they are paying extra because they see the “fee” column, which could negatively affect their experience.
-One thing to keep in mind though, for most any major concert, sporting event, or broadway ticket purchase you make, there is nearly always a fee attached.
+One thing to keep in mind though, for almost any major concert, sporting event, or broadway ticket purchase you make, there is nearly always a fee attached.
 People are growing very accustomed to seeing this column and the associated charge(s).

-There is no clear cut “right” option, but hopefully, this article will help you make the most informed decision when setting up your next event with Brushfire.
+There is no clear-cut “right” option, but hopefully, this article will help you make the most informed decision when setting up your next event with Brushfire.